 UTC takes full advantage of its beautiful Appalachian location by organizing monthly wilderness trips that emphasize leadership skills in various outdoor settings.
 Mountain biking is a popular activity for students and local residents.

 Morgantown, West Virginia

-West Virginia University is a research-intensive public university located in Morgantown, West Virginia.
-Home to just under 30,000 students, the university offers nearly 200 degree programs in 15 different colleges.
-It’s achieved the status of both a land- and space-grant institution.
+West Virginia University is a research-intensive university located in Morgantown, West Virginia.
+Home to just under 30,000 students, the university offers nearly 200 academic programs in 15 different colleges.
+It has achieved the status of both a land- and space-grant institution.
 The prestigious university has produced 22 Truman Scholars, 24 Rhodes Scholars, and 36 Goldwater Scholars.
-Students interested in West Virginia University because of its Appalachian location may also be pleased to know that the student body tends to be very active outdoors.
+Students interested in West Virginia University because of its Appalachian location may also be pleased to know that the student population tends to be very active outdoors.
 After all, they are collectively known as the Mountaineers.
-Whitewater rafting and climbing are two especially popular pastimes.
+Whitewater rafting and climbing are two especially popular pastimes for outdoor recreation.

 6. University of North Carolina at Chapel Hill

 As the flagship of the University of North Carolina system, UNC Chapel Hill is a highly competitive school known for excellence in just about every aspect.
 It was founded in 1795 as the first public institution of higher education in North Carolina.
 UNC has since grown into a campus of nearly 30,000 students pursuing more than 70 different degrees.
 Over the course of its history, the university has produced:

 - 39 Henry Luce Scholars